-This light also appears in an account of a near death experience: “I felt myself being separated: my soul drawing apart from my physical being…and drawn upward… where it reached a greater Spirit with whom there was a communion, producing a remarkable new relaxation and deep security….I could see a light – like a silver-white light… it was just massive darkness and then massive light.
-I felt myself, just my being, move toward that light…” This reminded me of the divine white light which stunned and killed Dionysus’s mother Semele.
+This light also appears in an account of a near-death experience: “I felt myself being separated: my soul drawing apart from my physical being…and drawn upward… where it reached a greater Spirit, with whom there was a communion, producing a remarkable, new relaxation, and deep security….I could see a light – like a silver-white light… it was just massive darkness, and then massive light.
+I felt myself, just my being, move toward that light…” This reminded me of the divine, white light, which stunned and killed Dionysus”s mother, Semele.

-Joseph Campbell explains the ancient Egyptian belief that “when a person dies, he becomes identified with Osiris.
+Joseph Campbell explains the ancient Egyptian belief that: “when a person dies, he becomes identified with Osiris.
 This is very important theme.
-The dead person is called Osiris He goes to the underworld journey to unite with Osiris.
+The dead person is called Osiris He goes to the underworld journey, to unite with Osiris.
 Osiris is going to Osiris.
-I and the father are one, that motif. – “I am yesterday, today, and tomorrow.
+I, and the father, are one, that motif: “I am yesterday, today, and tomorrow.
 I have the power to be born a second time.
 I am that source from which the gods arise.”
 This is a great realization.
-This is what must be realised – properly before you die, but if not, then on the way to the underworld.”
+This is what must be realised – properly, before you die but, if not, then on the way to the underworld.”

-The central themes of the art and architecture of Ancient Egypt are reincarnation, resurrection and the journey of the soul in the underworld.
-In the Judgement Hall of Osiris, the soul is asked 42 questions.
-Also, known as the 42 negative confessions.
-A few examples of which are: “I haven’t slain men or women.
-I haven’t committed sin.
-I haven’t stolen.
-I haven’t shut my ears to the words of truth…” After this the heart was weighed against the feather of Ma’at, which symbolises truth, balance and order.
-This ‘right order’ is similar to Tao and Dharma.
-If the heart was heavy with sin then it would be devoured by Ammut, the crocodile headed devourer of hearts.
+The central themes of the art and architecture of Ancient Egypt are reincarnation, resurrection, and the journey of the soul in the underworld.
+In the Judgement Hall of Osiris, the soul is asked 42 questions, also known as the forty two negative confessions.
+A few examples of which are: “I haven”t slain men or women.
+I haven”t committed sin.
+I haven”t stolen.
+I haven”t shut my ears to the words of truth…” After this, the heart was weighed against the feather of Ma”at, which symbolises truth, balance, and order.
+This “right order” is similar to Tao and Dharma.
+If the heart was heavy with sin, then it would be devoured by Ammut, the crocodile-headed devourer of hearts.
 This second death meant that there would be no chance of rebirth.
-The deceased person’s life was at a permanent end, and the attainment of finally becoming a star, would never be realised.
+The deceased person”s life was at a permanent end, and the attainment of finally becoming a star, would never be realised.

-The Ancient Egyptians also believed that the Ka, the spiritual essence which made the difference between a living and a dead person, “entered eternity before its human host, having served its function by walking at the human’s side to urge kindness, quietude, honour and compassion.
+The Ancient Egyptians also believed that the Ka, the spiritual essence which made the difference between a living and a dead person: “entered eternity before its human host, having served its function, by walking at the human”s side, to urge kindness, quietude, honour, and compassion.
 Throughout the life of the human, the Ka was the conscience, the guardian, the guide.
 After death, however, the Ka became supreme…”

-These ancient beliefs show us that all things reappear.
-That nothing stays hidden for ever.
-With the vision of a mystic Ralph Waldo Emerson told us that “it is the secret of the world that all things subsist and do not die, but retire a little from sight and afterwards return again.”
-His words seem to echo the Eskimo shaman Igjugarjuk, who said: “life is endless only we do not know in what form we shall reappear.”
-And Pythagoras who said that: “all things are changing, nothing dies.
+These ancient beliefs show us that all things reappear, that nothing stays hidden for ever.
+With the vision of a mystic, Ralph Waldo Emerson told us that: “it is the secret of the world that all things subsist and do not die, but retire a little from sight, and afterwards return again.”
+His words seem to echo the Eskimo shaman Igjugarjuk, who said: “life is endless, only we do not know in what form we shall reappear.”
+Pythagoras said that: “all things are changing, nothing dies.
 The spirit wanders, comes now here, now there, and occupies whatever frame it pleases.
-From beasts it passes into human bodies, and from our bodies into beasts, but never perishes.”
+From beasts, it passes into human bodies and, from our bodies, into beasts, but never perishes.”